nshenoy/azure-containerapp-slots-example/README.md

             }
 ```

-In order to force a [revision-scope change](https://docs.microsoft.com/en-us/azure/container-apps/revisions#revision-scope-changes), we set this `containerapp_revision_uniqueid` variable to a new GUID with each Bicep deployment.
+In order to force a [revision-scope change](https://docs.microsoft.com/en-us/azure/container-apps/revisions#revision-scope-changes), we set this `containerapp_revision_uniqueid` params default value to a new GUID with each Bicep deployment.

 The next bit of trickery is setting the ingress properties of the Container App:
 ```bicep